How Rewritelyapp works

 02

-Every polish queues a Cloud Task.
-Vertex AI batch prediction runs the output through five detector APIs overnight: GPTZero, Originality.ai, Copyleaks, ZeroGPT, Sapling.
+Every polish queues a Cloud Task. batch inference (in development) runs the output through the 5-signal in-house detector (in development): stylometric, perplexity, burstiness, semantic novelty, Gemini classifier.
 Per-document verdicts written to BigQuery.
 The Disclosure Bundle attaches the actual API responses, not a screenshot.

 Why Skills can’t: no infrastructure for outbound paid API calls; no persistent verdict storage; can’t produce a downloadable artifact.